 Note: Refer to the DTD Blog for more details about how to solve Life's 3 Problems.

-We're all special.
-We were all put on this planet for a reason -- for a purpose.
+If you believe in a Higher Power, then, you have to believe that you were put on this planet for a reason -- for a purpose.

 But, if you ignore God's message about His super foods, you will spend the majority of your time and energy fighting disease and other illnesses instead of finding your life passion and fulfilling your Destiny.